 R. Luke DuBois and Bora Yoon

-As part of the opening celebration for Data Deluge, the conceptual new media artist, programmer and performer R. Luke DuBois and multi-instrumentalist, composer and performer Bora Yoon, both based in New York, will perform ( (( PHONATION )) ) , an experimental work rooted in the live shaping of digital information.
-The duo will perform at the Capri, 2 March 2012, after the community dinner celebrating Data Deluge.
+As part of the opening celebration for Data Deluge, Ballroom Marfa presented the conceptual new media artist, programmer and performer R. Luke DuBois and multi-instrumentalist, composer and performer Bora Yoon.
+These New York-based artists performed ( (( PHONATION )) ), an experimental work rooted in the live shaping of digital information at the Capri after the community dinner celebrating Data Deluge.

 New custom technology is being developed with programmer Luke DuBois, and Harvestworks Digital Media & Art, entitled The Body Electric – to enhance greater performance interactivity between the physical, gestural, musical, and visual realm using ground-breaking gaming infrared technology.
 In every case, a particular sonic geography is evoked that might be inspired by a simple, found-sound in the world, or an expression of a sonic paradox bouncing around only in the mind.